Corey Scher

 ‘Sacrificing part for the whole’

-Mapping floodwater extent to support investigative journalism at the Washington Post
+Mapping floodwater extent to support investigative journalism at the Washington Post.

-Detecting mass burial sites in Tigray
+Detecting new burial sites in Tigray

-2023 AGU Fall Meeting Session on Physical and Environmental Impacts of War in Ukraine
+2023 AGU Fall Meeting Session on Physical and Environmental Impacts of War

 NASA Applied Remote Sensing Training in Humanitarian Applications

-Co-taught a session for Earth observation practitioners on the use of NASA open-source processing tools for monitoring damage to built-up areas during military conflict
+Co-taught a session for Earth observation practitioners on the use of NASA open-source processing tools for monitoring damage to built-up areas during military conflict.

 Subsidence monitoring in transboundary aquifers